sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 Open standards are a set of rules designed to do a specific job in technology.
 They refer to file formats, protocols and application interfaces that can be implemented by everyone (in open source and proprietary software alike).

-Inspired by France's [Référentiel Général d'Interopérabilité](https://www.numerique.gouv.fr/publications/interoperabilite/) or "General Guidelines for Interoperability", the Quebec government's [Cadre Commun d'Interopérabilité](https://www.tresor.gouv.qc.ca/ressources-informationnelles/architecture-dentreprise-gouvernementale/standards-et-normes/cadre-commun-dinteroperabilite/) or the "Common interoperability framework", the [European Interoperability Framework](https://ec.europa.eu/isa2/eif_en) and the British Cabinet Office's [Open Standards Principles](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles), the following criteria define open standards:
+Inspired by France's [Référentiel Général d'Interopérabilité](https://www.numerique.gouv.fr/publications/interoperabilite/) ("General Guidelines for Interoperability"), the Quebec government's [Cadre Commun d'Interopérabilité](https://www.tresor.gouv.qc.ca/ressources-informationnelles/architecture-dentreprise-gouvernementale/standards-et-normes/cadre-commun-dinteroperabilite/) ("Common interoperability framework"), the [European Interoperability Framework](https://ec.europa.eu/isa2/eif_en) and the British Cabinet Office's [Open Standards Principles](https://www.gov.uk/government/publications/open-standards-principles/open-standards-principles), the following criteria define open standards:

 - development processes is open and transparent to all interested parties and cannot be controlled by any single person or entity with any vested interests;
 - standards are platform independent, vendor neutral and usable for multiple implementations;
-- specifications and supporting material are freely available with limited restrictions;
+- specifications and supporting material are freely available with limited restrictions; and
 - supported by the community and demonstrate independence or approved through due process by rough consensus among participants.

 Free software is software that respects users' freedom and community.